 What are your interests and hobbies?

-Running (I run half marathons fairly often), ballroom dance (my son is an accomplished dancer), hiking, riding horses (I go back to the ranch as often as I can), spending time with my family.
+Running (I run half marathons fairly often), ballroom dancing (my son is an accomplished dancer), hiking, riding horses (I go back to the ranch as often as I can), and spending time with my family.

 Would you like to contribute a post?